Nabeel-Asghar/Emuu/README.md

 ```

 **To deploy to remote, do the following steps:**
-1. Change API refernces in constants.js in backend and api.js in the front-end
+1. Change API references in constants.js in backend and api.js in the front-end
 2. Disable redux dev tools by uncommenting the following line 26 in file store.js:
 ```
 compose(applyMiddleware(...middleware))